 We know it sounds tempting to make visitors subscribe to your list whenever possible.
-It can be while reading a blog, checking out a product or using your demo version.
+It can be while reading a blog, checking out a product, or using your demo version.
 However, it looks very pushy and it might create a bad impression about you from the start.
-Therefore, it is important that you take their explicit permission before adding to the subscriber list.
+Therefore, it is important that you take their explicit permission before adding them to the subscriber list.
 This is regarded as a classy practice by the netizens.

-Furthermore, you should keep an option to manage subscription preference from your newsletter.
+Furthermore, you should keep an option to manage subscription preferences from your newsletter.
 Users will feel safe if they see this option and understand that you respect their choices.
 It might make you lose a few subscribers here and there but in the long run, it will help you build a brand image in the market.

 Segment Your Email List Carefully

 Email list segmentation is a crucial part of email marketing.
 The idea is to make your subscribers feel relevant and connected to your emails.
 That is only possible when you have segmented your email lists according to their interaction with your business.
 After finishing the segmentation, you have to decide how you want to nurture these lists and take them to the next stage of the buyer journey.